 Valentines Day Wines for Your Special Someone

-French Valentines Day Wines for Your Special Someone
+French Valentine’s Day Wines for Your Special Someone

 Here’s an example.
 Our wedding year turned out to be a great year for marriages, but a poor Bordeaux vintage.
 Nearly every wine château just declassified the wine to a generic village label.
-But when we lived in Bordeaux, we visited a top rated château, Brane Cantenac in the Margaux region of the Médoc, and found the owner surprised to have recently discovered a cache of wine from that vintage.
+But when we lived in Bordeaux, we visited a top-rated château, Brane Cantenac in the Margaux region of the Médoc, and found the owner surprised to have recently discovered a cache of wine from that vintage.
 He gave us several bottles, which we treasured all the more because of their rarity.
 After all, it was a vintage that according to château records, wasn’t supposed to exist!
 Over the years we enjoyed the wine for special occasions.
 It was not the best Bordeaux in the cellar, but it was surprisingly tasty, and full of shared meaning, special for both of us.

 If you and that special person have enjoyed wines together, what are the preferences that have emerged?

-• If your partner loves Bordeaux, for example, Valentine’s Day is probably not the best time to serve one of your own favorite wines from Burgundy!
-It’s about the other person, and your shared favorite wines.
-That’s how you will show that you have been listening, and heard your partner’s opinions about favorite wines.
+- If your partner loves Bordeaux, for example, Valentine’s Day is probably not the best time to serve one of your own favorite wines from Burgundy!
+It’s about the other person and your shared favorite wines.
+That’s how you will show that you have been listening, to and hearing your partner’s opinions about favorite wines.
 (Don’t worry.
 You’ll probably have a nice bottle of Burgundy served at your next birthday!)
 Look back on pleasant occasions.
 What wines were served, and what was your partner’s opinion of them?
 Few things are so genuinely flattering as to remember an opinion, and then to serve that wine – “Do you remember when we enjoyed this wine, at that little French restaurant in the East Village?”

-• Valentine’s Day is often the right time for serving champagne.
+- Valentine’s Day is often the right time for serving champagne.
 But champagne comes in various styles, not to mention a price range from reasonable brut to pricey vintage champagnes.
 Does your special person have a favorite champagne that you have enjoyed together previously?
-If so, problem solved, and your thoughtfulness will be noted.
+If so, the problem is solved, and your thoughtfulness will be noted.
 If not, perhaps it’s time to begin a new tradition.
 You’ll find that often rosé champagne is thought appropriate for Valentine’s Day.
-The best rosé champagnes are quite pricey, and vintage bottles even more so.
+The best rosé champagnes are quite pricey, and vintage bottles even more.
 An alternative is a quality bottle of rosé wine, not overly sweet, try a bottle of Sasha Lichine’s excellent Château d’Esclans (“Whispering Angel” ).
-And for champagne, why not start a new tradition with a bottle from a fine Champagne firm, such as Taittinger, that ranges from nonvintage brut ($40) to rarer vintage bottling?
+And for champagne, why not start a new tradition with a bottle from a fine Champagne firm, such as Taittinger, that ranges from nonvintage brut to rarer vintage bottling?
 All tend to be in the lighter style that goes well with the wine’s effervescence.

 Who knows – you may be starting your very own Valentine’s Day traditions!